 Accepting Your New Self

 As life goes on you might feel like you don’t recognize yourself anymore because there have been so many dramatic changes.
-It’s alright to slow down and take some time to reclaim your mind, body, and soul.
+It’s all right to slow down and take some time to reclaim your mind, body, and soul.
 Whether it’s getting accustomed to a new physicality or learning to work through menopause, accept these changes as they come and maintain a positive outlook to ensure you’re still enjoying life and the people who share it with you.